 Starting in 2017, Volkswagen introduced the Atlas to the United States market, primarily catering to American families.
-2024 Volkswagen Atlas has undergone significant changes, addressing various shortcomings from its initial release.
+The 2024 Volkswagen Atlas has undergone significant changes, addressing various shortcomings from its initial release.
 In this comprehensive review, we delve into the updates and improvements of the 2024 Volkswagen Atlas and its counterpart, the Atlas Cross Sport.

 The first noticeable change lies in the redesigned front end, featuring all-new LED headlights and a refreshed front fascia.
 This revamped design gives the Atlas a more contemporary look, signaling a shift towards a modern aesthetic.
 The addition of distinctive LED signatures not only enhances visibility but also adds a touch of sophistication to the vehicle’s appearance, hinting at Volkswagen’s future design direction.